espressif/esp-idf/docs/en/security/flash-encryption.rst

 - AES-256 operates on 16 byte blocks of data.
 The flash encryption engine encrypts and decrypts data in 32 byte blocks, two AES blocks in series.

+- The main flash encryption key is stored in efuse (BLOCK1) and by default is protected from further writes or software readout.

+- AES-256 key size is 256 bits (32 bytes), read from efuse block 1.
+The hardware AES engine uses the key in reversed byte order to the order stored in the efuse block.
+  - If ``CODING_SCHEME`` efuse is set to 0 (default "None" Coding Scheme) then the efuse key block is 256 bits and the key is stored as-is (in reversed byte order).
+  - If ``CODING_SCHEME`` efuse is set to 1 (3/4 Encoding) then the efuse key block is 192 bits (in reversed byte order), so overall entropy is reduced.
+The hardware flash encryption still operates on a 256-bit key, after being read (and un-reversed), the key is extended by as ``key = key[0:255] + key[64:127]``.

 - AES algorithm is used inverted in flash encryption, so the flash encryption "encrypt" operation is AES decrypt and the "decrypt" operation is AES encrypt.
 This is for performance reasons and does not alter the effectiveness of the algorithm.

-- The main flash encryption key is stored in efuse (BLOCK1) and by default is protected from further writes or software readout.

 - Each 32 byte block (two adjacent 16 byte AES blocks) is encrypted with a unique key.
 The key is derived from the main flash encryption key in efuse, XORed with the offset of this block in the flash (a "key tweak").